Red House, Bexleyheath: Threats and the Hollambys: 1934–2002

-The National Trust
+National Trust

 After Doris Hollamby put the house up for sale, an anonymous benefactor purchased it and donated it to the National Trust, who completed the purchase in 2003, with the Friends of Red House continuing to organise tours.
 Contributions from the William Morris Society and Bexley Council also aided the Trust in purchasing the building.
 It has since performed further restoration and research to restore the house as much as possible to its original condition.
 The house is open to the public, for guided tours, which must be advance-booked.

 In November 2004, the National Trust organised a seminar titled "Red House: Past and Future Lives" at the Art Workers' Guild at which various specialists in the house presented papers on the subject.

 In 2013, a previously unknown mural depicting five figures from the Book of Genesis was discovered in Morris' bedroom at the house.
 It was believed that it resembled the joint work of Morris, Burne-Jones, Rossetti, Siddal, and Ford Madox Brown; as a result, the building's property manager James Breslin described the mural as being "of international significance".